jakecoffman/image-resizer/README.md

 TO DO list:

-- Make command line arguments
-- Profile to find slowness, reorganize code to fix
+- Profile to find slowness